-Groote Schuur Hospital Trust received an additional R 1,300,000 from Groote Schuur Hospital Facility Board during the year to fund operational and administrative expenses.
-It has been noted that the contribution has not been utilised in full during the financial year and that the contribution shall supplement donations received in the next financial period for operational and administrative expenses.
+Groote Schuur Hospital Trust received R 1,300,000 from Groote Schuur Hospital Facility Board during the prior year to fund operational and administrative expenses.
+It had been noted that the contribution had not been utilised in full during the prior financial year and that the contribution supplemented donations received in the current financial period for operational and administrative expenses.

-GROOTE SCHUUR HOSPITAL TRUST Annual Financial Statements for the year ended 31 March 2024 Trustees' Report
+GROOTE SCHUUR HOSPITAL TRUST Annual Financial Statements for the year ended 31 March 2025 Trustees' Report